Risks to Wildlife from People

 Dangers of Eating Human Food and/or Trash

 When visitors intentionally or unintentionally feed wildlife, it has negative effects on the wildlife.
 Whether visitors offer scraps and crumbs to birds and other wildlife or simply forget to secure their trash, risks to wildlife from eating human food are great.
 Some of the dangers to wildlife include shorter lives and poor nourishment.
 The best way for wildlife to have a healthy diet and live healthy lives is to hunt, forage, or scavenge for food as they would naturally.
 Relying on human food (which includes trash left out!) puts wildlife at risk.
+Human food can also boost some animal populations, which can then result in increased predation on threatened and endangered species like the marbled murrelet or piping plover.

 Learning to eat human food can also change the way that wildlife interact with people.
 The process of wild animals becoming used to and attracted to human food is called “food conditioning.”
 Food-conditioned animals actively seek out human food, which in the worst cases can make them dangerous.
 Ground squirrels can bite, deer have sharp hooves and antlers, and bears can rip into cars or tents in search of food.
 Unfortunately, food-conditioned wildlife that become too aggressive must be removed, which can include being humanely killed by park managers for safety reasons.